 Information Processing Track

 Information Processing in iGEM covers a diverse range of projects.
-Like the Foundational Advance track, Information Processing teams are not trying to solve a real world problem with practical applications, but to tackle an interesting problem that might otherwise not attract attention.
+Like the Foundational Advance track, Information Processing teams are not trying to solve a real world problem with practical applications, but tackling an interesting problem that might otherwise not attract attention.
 Teams enter this track if they are attempting projects such as building elements of a biological computer, creating a game using biology or working on a signal processing challenges.

 Engineering ways to make biological systems perform computation is one of the core goals of synthetic biology.
 We generally work at the DNA level, engineering systems to function using BioBricks.
 In most biological systems, protein-protein interactions are where the majority of processing takes place.
 Being able to design proteins to accomplish computation would allow for systems to function on a much faster timescale than the current transcription-translation paradigm.
 These are some of the challenges that face teams entering projects into the Information Processing track in iGEM.